Indiana Code-Title 27-Article 1-Chapter 37.5-Health Care Service Prior Authorization

 Sec.
 3. As used in this chapter, “CPT code” refers to the medical billing code that applies to a specific health care service, as published in the Current Procedural Terminology code set maintained by the American Medical Association.

 Section 27-1-37.5-4.
-“Health Care Service”
+“Health care service”

 Sec.
 4. (a) As used in this chapter, “health care service” means a health care related service or product rendered or sold by a health care provider within the scope of the health care provider’s license or legal authorization, including hospital, medical, surgical, mental health, and substance abuse services or products.